jcampos07/lotto24-automation/README.md

 ### Framework Design for Front End:
 This framework has been created in Selenium, Java, Maven, TestNG, Log4J and Extend Report.
 I chose those tools because most of the framework for Front End testing are based on them.
 Also, on internet we can find help quickly when a problem comes up since the community is big.
-I created it based on Behavior Driver Development methodology (BDD), as we can see in the Search.java test, I run the search test two times using data providers, the first time with the search criteria you requested in the test, the second time, with a search I set, this shows this framework can be use for this methodology.
+I created it based on Data Driven Testing methodology (DDT), as we can see in the Search.java test, I run the search test two times using data providers, the first time with the search criteria you requested in the test, the second time, with a search I set, this shows this framework can be use for this methodology.
 Beside, I decided to create two different testNG files, this because both pages (Tesla and wikipedia) belong to a different domains, so, it is not good to have both tests in the same file, the best approach is to have them in a different xml.

-The project structure is the following:
+There is an important fact in this framework, we do not need to have the drivers in our computer, I am using a library that gets the drivers we need from internet, it downloads them (if they do not exist) and use them.

+Basically, the modules for this framework are:

+- **Assertion tool** -> TestNG with is powerfull and offers nice feature we can take advantage in Automation
+- **Data set up** -> Json files are read and the information are mapped to a java object (SearchElement.java for example) which contains the information we need to test a scenario
+- **Build management tool** -> Maven is the tool this framework uses, it allows us to handle the libraries, to build and run the automation
+- **Reporting tool** -> Extend report which has a nice view of the tests results.
+- **Logging tool** -> Log4J library allows us to enter custom messages in a file, it helps to track an issue easier

+Now, I would like to explain the project structure I built for this challenge:

 - **java/bot** (Encapsulates the selenium api functions, here we have the sendKeys, click, the explicit waits, etc. We have custom functions to improve the functionality that selenium offers)
 - **java/datastructures** (Domain classes that map the json information in a object, this object is from where we get the information for each test scenario)